Skip to main content

 Chromosomal Deletion

 A chromosomal deletion occurs when a segment of a chromosome is missing or deleted, which can lead to genetic disorders due to the loss of essential genes.
 In cri-du-chat syndrome, the deletion affects critical genes on chromosome 5, resulting in the symptoms associated with the disorder.
-Recognizing the nature of chromosomal deletions is vital for understanding the inheritance patterns and potential recurrence risks in affected families.
+Recognizing the nature of chromosomal deletions is vital for understanding the genetic risks and potential outcomes for the couple's future pregnancies.

 Recommended video: